jorgebucaran/superfine/README.md

 ### Keys

 Keys help identify nodes whenever we update the DOM.
 By setting the `key` property on a virtual node, you declare that the node should correspond to a particular DOM element.
 This allows us to re-order the element into its new position, if the position changed, rather than risk destroying it.
 Keys must be unique among sibling nodes.

-> **Warning**: Keys are not registered on the top-level node of your view.
-If you are toggling the top-level view, and you must use keys, wrap them in an unchanging node.

 ```js
 import { h } from "superfine"